 A large proportion of cases will be asymptomatic with clinical features developing with either severe hyponatraemia or following a rapid fall in the sodium level.
 Neurological signs will only be seen in severe cases.

 The clinical features may also reflect the underlying cause.
 As you can surmise from the Aetiology chapter above we cannot go into each of these in detail.

 SIADH is suspected based on results of clinical chemistry and the patients history.

-There is not a single test that conclusively diagnoses SIADH.
-Instead, diagnosis relies upon biochemistry results and the clinical context.
+There is no single test that conclusively diagnoses SIADH.
+Instead, diagnosis relies upon suggestive biochemistry results and the clinical context.